salzman-lab/SICILIAN/README.md

   - pyarrow
   - pysam

-- SICILIAN has been developed with `R 3.6.1` and needs the following packages are needed to be installed in `R` (R scripts in SICILIAN automatically check to see if an R library is already installed and then install those that are needed.
-So no need for manual preinstallation!):
+- SICILIAN has been developed with `R 3.6.1` and requires the following packages to be installed in `R` (The R script in SICILIAN automatically checks if a package is already installed and will install any that are needed, so no manual preinstallation is needed!):
   - data.table
   - glmnet
   - tictoc
   - dplyr
   - stringr
   - GenomicAlignments
+  - cutpointr

 ###  Annotator and index files needed for running SICILIAN